Additional Events Coming Soon.

-Come toast the launch of the Community Justice Project, Inc., a new law firm seed funded through the Public Service Venture Fund, working to advance human rights and racial justice by providing legal services to grassroots organizations led by students, tenants, and workers.
-Learn more about their work at communityjusticeproject.com.
-RSVP here.
+Launch of the Community Justice Project, Inc., a new law firm seed funded through the Public Service Venture Fund, working to advance human rights and racial justice by providing legal services to grassroots organizations led by students, tenants, and workers.
+Over 200 supporters attended the event raising over $18,000 for CJP.

 Public Service Venture Fund Information Session

 If you are a budding social entrepreneur looking to start an organization from the ground up, or planning to begin your career through a fellowship with a nonprofit or government agency, the PSVF will help you achieve your goals.
 Join OPIA’s Assistant Dean for Public Service Alexa Shabecoff to learn more about the Fund and the application process.

 September 30, 2014, 6:00 pm-7:30 pm, Harvard Innovation Lab

 Calling all Harvard students interested in social entrepreneurship!
 Harvard University Social Innovation Coalition (HUSIC) is planning its second installment of Social Innovation @ Harvard, an informational fair taking place at the i-lab.
 The event is designed for Harvard students to navigate the full spectrum of resources and learn about the immense number of opportunities from all the University’s schools, including: student groups, research centers, business plan competitions, University courses, events and i-lab programming.
 Additionally, the event will be a place for students to meet like-minded individuals across the University and build connections that will provide support and camaraderie on one’s path in driving social change. *This event is for current Harvard students only.* Register for this event.

 Launching a Social Venture: Workshop 3: Case Studies of Successes and Challenges